Methodology

 In recent years, we were able to gain improved access to income and wealth fiscal data in a number of countries in Asia, Latin America, Africa, Europe and North America, including China, India, Brasil, Russia, Mexico, India, Lebanon, Ivory Coast and South Africa.
 But this is still insufficient, and we very much hope that we will be able to provide better series in the future.

-We should make clear that the long-run objective of WID.world – i.e. the production of annual Distributional National Accounts (DINA) describing the entire distribution of income and wealth, from bottom to top, using concepts consistent with macroeconomic national accounts – will be implemented gradually.
+We should make clear that the long-run objective of the WID – i.e. the production of annual Distributional National Accounts (DINA) describing the entire distribution of income and wealth, from bottom to top, using concepts consistent with macroeconomic national accounts – will be implemented gradually.

 PUBLICATION OF THE 2022 WORLD INEQUALITY REPORT